Govepitr/Regex-Tutorial-Challenge/gist-template.md

 - The following group is `[a-z0-9]+` which also matches any upper/lower case letter, any number, and let's not forget the lovely `+` flag outside of the brackets.
 So if they have a username from somewhere like `nada1` it's all good, as the kids say, in the hood.

-- Following that would be the `\.`, which is simply the dot before the extension(`com`,`gov`,`ca`, etc) escaped.
+- Following that would be the `\.`, which is simply the dot before the extension(`com`,`gov`,`ca`, etc.,) escaped.

 - Last, but certainly not least, is the `[a-z]{2,3}` which houses the extension.
 Which as you may have guessed is a two parter.
 The first part `[a-z]` you can probably guess what this is for, but let me secure your guess, yes it is the same as the 1st 2 parts.
 It simply is indicating the characters within the range of `a` to `z` and `A` to `Z`.
 The `{2,3}`(a fixed quantifier) is a new one for you.
 This is simply defining the minimum and maximum length for that extension.
 Some other examples would be `au`(Australia), `edu`(A school!), and `dd`(Germany).

 - By their powers combined, they form `Rowdy_roddy388``@``nada1``.``com` or simple `Rowdy_roddy388@nada1.com`!

 - I will include an image showing the validation in "action".
-Not only does the legemndary `Rowdy_roddy388@nada1.com` make an appearance as proof pudding prime, but there are 2 other emails that can be seen passing(all highlighted in blue), plus one that didn't make the cut(It's kinda easy to see which failed).
+Not only does the legendary `Rowdy_roddy388@nada1.com` make an appearance as proof pudding prime, but there are 2 other emails that can be seen passing(all highlighted in blue), plus one that didn't make the cut(It's kinda easy to see which failed).
 I also provided a JavaScript code that can be used via your browser's dev tool if you want to try it there, I also included a screenshot showing the ones that passed and failed(true = pass, false = fail).

 ### ⚓	 Anchors